SarthakJariwala/sarthakjariwala.github.io/content/about.md

 Expertise in communicating complex data to stakeholders and technical & general audience.

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/sarthak-jariwala-877858108/) or [Twitter](https://twitter.com/JariwalaSarthak/).
+You can [contact me here](https://zq9bz4w0nkq.typeform.com/to/VpTSvoIL) or connect with me on [LinkedIn](https://www.linkedin.com/in/sarthak-jariwala-877858108/)/[Twitter](https://twitter.com/JariwalaSarthak/).